 Don’t sell services and products – sell solutions for your client’s pain, tension, or skincare issues.
 Talk about overall health issues.
 Be a resource, even if it means you need to take some time to research a client’s question.

 Ask for feedback

 You can do this directly or through email, as well as use social media.
 Asking for input tells your customers that you are committed to making their experience with you as positive as possible.
 Your commitment to make changes shows you care.

 Show employees you care

 It’s not only clients who need to know how much you appreciate them; your team does as well.
-In fact, when your employees feel undervalued, it’s bad for business.
-Employees lose motivation when they feel undervalued and this affects their productivity and customer responsiveness.
+In fact, when your employees feel undervalued, it isn’t good for business.
+Employees lose motivation when they feel undervalued, and this affects their productivity and customer responsiveness.
 Besides saying thank you for a job well done, you show your employees you value them when you:

 Communicating with your team regularly in a group meeting or through one-on-one sessions tells them that they matter to you.